lisinge/sbt-newrelic/README.md

 addSbtPlugin("com.gilt.sbt" % "sbt-newrelic" % "0.1.6")
 ```

-To use the NewRelic settings in your project, add the `NewRelic` auto-plugin to your project.
+To enable NewRelic for your project, add the `NewRelic` auto-plugin to your project.

 ```scala
 enablePlugins(NewRelic)
 ```

 Configuration
 -------------